Make and preserve this delicious rhubarb pie filling recipe for tasty desserts all year long!

 - Remove from heat.

-- If choosing to freeze, ladle into freezer safe containers, leaving at least 1 inch headspace.
+- If choosing to freeze, allow mixture to cool and then ladle into freezer safe containers, leaving at least 1 inch headspace.

 - Seal and let cool to room temperature.
 Place in freezer.